 Smooth vs textured implants?

-Therefore, only silicone implants come as textured or smooth surfaces.
+Only silicone implants come as textured or smooth surfaces.
 Textures implants allow for more grip which is beneficial when considering shaped implants in contrast with the regular implants.

 How much does breast augmentation cost, and what are the best countries to get the procedure done?

-In the UK the average breast augmentation surgery would cost around £4000-£7000, excluding consultation and extra-medication fees.
+In the UK the average breast augmentation surgery would cost around £4000-£7000, excluding consultation and medication fees.
 The price is exclusively for the surgical procedure.
 In the rest of Europe, a breast augmentation would oscillate between $5,000 to $10,000, likewise excluding extra medication fees and consultation.

-In Brazil, a popular destination for breast implants, the surgery would cost around $4,731 and $5,260.
+Brazil is a popular destination for breast implants, the surgery would cost around $4,731 and $5,260.

-In Turkey, that has become exceedingly successful in the various sectors of tourism including medical tourism, the surgery can cost around $3,360 to $4,500.
+Turkey, that has become exceedingly successful in the various sectors of tourism including medical tourism, the surgery can cost around $3,360 to $4,500.